Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 The `__narwhals_namespace__` acts as the entry point to the library.
 Given the version of Narwhals, it returns a `DaftNamespace`, which can be wrapped around a non-narwhals dataframe (referred to as "native object" in the Narwhals terminology).
 The `DaftNamespace` makes a `from_native` function available, which allows the native object to be read into a compliant object, on which typical Narwhals operations can be carried out whilst still retaining the original data and data structure(3).

 The `is_native` function simply checks if we are dealing with a daft dataframe.
-Note it is only at this point that we import the daft library, rather than when loading the plugin (see "Issues we've considered" below for further discussion of this aspect).
+Note it is only at this point that we import the daft library, rather than when loading the plugin (see [](#issues-we-ve-considered) below for further discussion of this aspect).

 ```python
 from __future__ import annotations